Tickets

 Snakes, lizards, and a moving street await you on the 1st level of our zoo!

 We begin our tour at the giant snakes.
-This group, also known as constrictors (non-venomous! – all boa and python species), also includes the longest snakes in the world: the reticulated python, which is native to Asia, and the South American anaconda, a boa.
-However, the anaconda can become almost twice as heavy as the reticulated python!
-We can also see albino tiger pythons, which have an especially light coloration due to a pigment disorder.
+This group, also known as constrictors (non-venomous! – all boa and python species), includes the longest snakes in the world: the Asian reticulated python and a boa, the anaconda.
+We also have albino tiger pythons, which have a special light colouring due to a pigment disorder.

 The tour continues with the elapid/venomous snakes: In contrast to adders, which have no venom glands and no venomous fangs (rough grass snake, king snake), these snakes are, as the name suggests, venomous snakes.
 Cobras are probably the most famous representatives of this group.
 They all have two hollow fangs in the front part of the upper jaw.
 However, these are rigid and cannot be retracted.